 The proximate analysis of the methanolic extract of Psidium guajava roots (Table 1) revealed a distinctive nutritional profile characterized by an exceptionally high crude fiber content (52.83 ± 0.21%), moderate levels of carbohydrates (18.60 ± 0.14%) and crude protein (11.58 ± 0.44%), low crude fat (0.20 ± 0.01%), ash (4.48 ± 0.14%), and moisture (12.68 ± 0.13%).
 The crude fiber content obtained in this study is remarkably higher than values previously reported for guava fruits (typically 2.8–5.5%) and leaves (commonly 5–17%) (Jiménez-Escrig et al., 2001; Kumar et al., 2021; Heuzé et al., 2017).
 This elevated fiber level positions guava roots as a superior source of dietary fiber compared to other parts of the plant.
 High dietary fiber intake is well-documented for promoting gastrointestinal health by enhancing bowel regularity, preventing constipation, supporting beneficial gut microbiota, and reducing the risk of chronic diseases such as obesity, diabetes, and cardiovascular disorders (Liu et al., 2023; Rathnayake & Maathumai, 2024).

 The crude protein content (11.58 ± 0.44%) is notable for a root material and comparable to values reported for guava leaves (10–18%).
 This suggests that guava root extract could serve as a moderate plant-based protein source, supplying essential amino acids for tissue repair and metabolic functions.
 When combined with the plant’s rich phytochemical profile, it supports potential applications in functional foods and nutraceuticals (Tomar et al., 2021; Kumar et al., 2021).
-The moderate carbohydrate content (18.60 ± 0.14%) indicates that guava roots can contribute to energy provision in plant-based diets, while the very low fat content (0.20 ± 0.01%) makes the root extract suitable for the formulation of low-fat functional foods with potential cardiovascular benefits (Pawar et al., 2024).
+The moderate carbohydrate content (18.60 ± 0.14%) indicates that guava roots can contribute to energy provision in plant-based diets, while the very low-fat content (0.20 ± 0.01%) makes the root extract suitable for the formulation of low-fat functional foods with potential cardiovascular benefits (Pawar et al., 2024).

 Table 1: Proximate Composition of Psidium guajava Root